 Mr. Daugherty has played a key role in evolving Accenture’s technology business to respond to the changes in the industry.
 He developed the Digital Business vision and helped shape Accenture’s early moves to establish its digital business leadership.
 He founded Accenture’s cloud computing business and was instrumental in launching Accenture’s SaaS, big data and open source businesses, and played a key role in the company’s technology business during the major transitions to client/server computing and internet-based computing.

 Mr. Daugherty is a passionate advocate for gender equality in the workplace and sponsoring STEM-related inclusion & diversity initiatives.
 He is a frequent speaker at conferences on industry and technology issues, and has published articles in a variety of publications.
 He sponsors Accenture’s technology initiatives with the World Economic Forum.
 Mr. Daugherty also serves as chairman of the board of Avanade, the leading provider of Microsoft technology services.
-He is on the board of directors for Girls Who Code, Accenture Global Services Limited, the board of trustees of the Computer History Museum in Silicon Valley and the advisory board for Computer Science and Engineering at the University of Michigan.
-Mr. Daugherty helped found the Advisory Board of the Academy of Information Technology, a non-profit that works to boost IT careers for youth.
-He also sponsors Accenture’s partnership with Code.org which is focused on bringing Computer Science education to students around the world.
+He is on the board of directors for Girls Who Code, Accenture Global Services Limited and the Computer History Museum in Silicon Valley.
+He is on the advisory boards for Computer Science and Engineering at the University of Michigan and Answer ALS, where he serves as its Infrastructure and Technology Committee Lead.
+Mr. Daugherty helped found the advisory board of the Academy of Information Technology, a non-profit that works to boost IT careers for youth.
+In addition, he sponsors Accenture’s partnership with Code.org which is focused on bringing Computer Science education to students around the world.

-Paul is co-author of Different Everyday, a management guide to Artificial Intelligence, to be published by Harvard Press in late 2017.
+He is co-author of Human + Machine: Reimagining Work in the Age of Artificial Intelligence, a management guide to Artificial Intelligence, to be published by Harvard Press in early 2018.

 Mr. Daugherty joined Accenture in 1986 and became a partner in 1999.
 He earned his bachelor of science degree in computer engineering from the University of Michigan.